 English teachers in Indonesia can find teaching jobs year round.
 Although most interviews are conducted in advance over the phone and via e-mail, some schools prefer to interview in person.
 Teachers are typically responsible for their airfare and housing expenses though some schools do provide assistance in these areas, too.
 Most teachers live in apartments recently vacated by previous teachers, and many share an apartment with other English teachers.

-A generous salary affords English teachers the opportunity to live a comfortable lifestyle while saving $250–$300 USD per month.
+A generous salary affords English teachers the opportunity to live a comfortable lifestyle.
 Schools offer approximately 20 to 25 hours of work per week, leaving plenty of time to travel and explore Indonesia’s exquisite beauty and vibrant, bustling cities.
 Those without a bachelor’s degree can find limited opportunities to teach in Indonesia, but a four-year degree is preferred.
 TEFL certification is required.
 Most of those teaching English in Indonesia will find jobs in the major cities of Jakarta, Yogyakarta, Bandung, and Surabaya.
 There are teaching opportunities on the island of Bali; however, the island's popularity means the local job market is more competitive.